pmcharrison/voicer/README.md

 # voicer

-Chord sequences can be voiced in different ways, some better than others.
-This package, `voicer`, tries to find optimal voicings for chord sequences.
+Chord voicing is the art of assigning pitch heights to pitch classes.
+This package, `voicer`, optimises the voicings of chord sequences according to objective criteria, instantiated in a customistable cost function.
+It uses the Viterbi algorithm, as implemented in the `seqopt` package, to guarantee that the voiced chord sequence globally maximises this cost function.

 Status: **pre-alpha**